 Ball in Seller’s Court

-After you, the buyer, submit to the seller the formal repair requests along the inspector’s report of the findings of the Bloomfield HIlls home inspection, it is then up to the seller to decide whether to make the repairs or to discontinue the sale.
+After you, the buyer, submit to the seller the formal repair requests along the inspector’s report of the findings of the Metro Detroit Michigan home inspection, it is then up to the seller to decide whether to make the repairs or to discontinue the sale.
 The seller may agree to make only some of the repairs, and then you have to decide whether or not this is acceptable.
 There may, in fact, be quite a bit of this kind of back-and-forth, and you will likely need to lean on the expertise of your agent to get the best deal.
 Or you may both agree to terminate the contract.